samyak1409/django/README.md

 3. Set to delete the old profile pic whenever a new one is added, and save the profile pics with name = 'user_id.ext'.

+4. Limit the post-content (on post-list pages) to show only 5 lines, and add a "Read the full article" link below if the post-content overflows the limit (using JS).

-4. If the uploaded profile pic is not square, it will be cropped to square.
+5. If the uploaded profile pic is not square, it will be cropped to square.

-5. Implemented my own logic of links to what pages should be shown for pagination.
+6. Implemented my own logic of links to what pages should be shown for pagination.

-### Minor:

-1. x

-2. y

-3. z

 ## TODOs